-- Received and discussed reports from the CEO on the performance of the Group's operations - Received and discussed regular reports on the Group's financial performance - Discussed and approved the 2022 budget and long range business plan for the period 2022 to 2026 - Discussed the Group's capital structure and approved revised terms on the term loan
+- Received and discussed regular reports on the Group's financial performance. - Discussed and approved the annual budget for 2022 and long range business plan for the period 2022 to 2026. - Discussed and approved a debt re-pricing opportunity to reduce the rate of interest on the term loan.